 But now many indie designers draft patterns directly on a computer screen using generic software such as Illustrator:

 Instead of sliding a master pattern, the designer can plot measurement points on the screen directly from the size chart.
 Unfortunately, the further away the designer gets from the basics of drafting with a French curve and hip curve, the greater the possibility that the resulting product can be inconsistent in shapes and angles (which I’ve discussed many times).
-But what about the inconsistencies in grading ?
+But what about the inconsistencies of measurements (not shapes) in grading ?
 Where is that coming from?

 I have an idea: there may be a possibility that some grading is done with the size chart taking priority over the grade rule.